 - With a mother’s heart, Mary raises up the abandoned, pope says at Mass

 - West Bank residents work to ensure tourists spend time with locals

 - Don’t be afraid to ask for things from God in prayer, pope says

 - High court won’t hear states’ appeals over defunding Planned Parenthood

-- God’s grace comes in unexpected, surprising ways, pope says
+- Consolation comes even in martyrdom, pope says

 Follow us on TwitterMy Tweets

 What does it mean to have faith in Jesus?
 What is this having faith in him?

 It’s possible to answer these questions in an abstract way, with carefully defined terms in a theological discussion — possible, and useful.
 But we also need something more vital: a living demonstration.
 Continue reading